dcmi/lrmi/lrmi_vocabs/learningResourceType/README.md

 The concept identifiers and definitions defined here are normative; labels and scope notes are not normative.

+Edge cases will always exist and require thoughtful application of these properties that best addresses use of the resource in its learning context.

 ### Suggesting new concepts
 It is not the aim to provide a comprehensive list of every possible category of learning resource, the aim is to provide a limited number of broad categories such that the type of any learning resource can be specified.